MohamedYislam/nc-news/README.md

 - react-router-dom

-To install them all in the terminal type
+To install them all, in the terminal type

     npm install

-Finally to run the website
+To run the website

     npm start